Microsoft/azure-docs.pt-pt/articles/storage/blobs/storage-lifecycle-management-concepts.md

 ## <a name="regional-availability"></a>Disponibilidade regional

-A funcionalidade de gestão do ciclo de vida está disponível em todas as regiões do Azure global.
+A funcionalidade de gestão do ciclo de vida está disponível em todas as regiões do Azure e o Azure Government global.

 ## <a name="add-or-remove-a-policy"></a>Adicionar ou remover uma política